- Testing Setup

 Caution!
 Do not let this test run for more than 15 to 30 seconds with everything wide open as that excessive airflow will draw too many amps and could seriously damage your motor.
 With the amp meter connected and both hoses connected to the meter and pitot tube, run a wide-open test before connecting the DC/Cyclone to your shop's ductwork or filters.
 This will measure the highest pressure your blower can produce.
 We almost always at the same time take an amp reading to get the maximum amperage the motor will draw to see how hard the motor works in a wide-open configuration.

 If you have a Magnehelic® AV gauge with the FPM scale, just turn on the DC/cyclone, and take a reading on the bottom scale of the which says "X 1000" to get the FPM or feet per minute.
 Reading the gauge is a bit difficult because the numbers are close together and hard to read.
 That's why I have multiple gauges to let me pick one where the scale is easier to read depending upon what type of system I am testing.
 You really don't need the multiple gauges because all we need is a general idea of the FPM.
 Dwyer Instruments says there can be an error of 10% due to many factors, so don't sweat the last 10-FPM.
-It pays to run the same test more then once to see if it repeats.
+It pays to run the same test more than once to see if it repeats.

 - Calculating FPM